 Once your seller account is registered, you can log in to the Seller Central site.
 Have a look at the details Amazon has recorded about you.
-This is especially important if you have registered using your own name.
-You will have the option to change your 'display name' to a business name instead.
+These details are especially important if you have registered using your name.
+You will have the option to change your ‘display name’ to a business name instead.
 You will want to do this to protect your identity and give your company a bit more legitimacy.

 The main reason why you will be logged into Seller Central is that you want to continue with the process of registering for Amazon FBA.
 There should be a handy little link on the page.
 There will be a bit of extra information that you need to give to register for Amazon FBA, but nothing that you won’t be able to handle.
 It is mostly administrative things.

 Once you’ve registered for Amazon FBA, it is time to start your journey towards selling your first products.
 Before you do this, you are going to need to get some products listed in your account.